Cecile Reynaud: Memberships

 She has been on the American Volleyball Coaches Association (AVCA) All-America Committee and was the Zone Coordinator for 1986 and 1987 Olympic Festivals.
 She continued to serve as the commissioner for the Olympic Festival for several years.
 Reynaud is spent 12 years on the USVBA Board of Directors and Executive Committee previously and is now serving a second time on the USA Volleyball Board of Directors.

-Dr. Reynaud served as president of the AVCA in 1989 and 1990 after serving a two-year term as the awards chair in 1986 and 1987.
-She was again been appointed to the AVCA Board of Directors overseeing Education and Publications for the association and served from 2005-2016.
+Reynaud served as president of the AVCA in 1989 and 1990 after serving a two-year term as the awards chair in 1986 and 1987.
+She was again appointed to the AVCA Board of Directors overseeing Education and Publications for the association and served from 2005-2016.
 She has remained an active member of the AVCA, even after retirement from coaching.
 She presents annually at the convention as well as serving as emcee of the Tachikara/AVCA Coach of the Year and Victory Club Award Banquet and AVCA All-America/Players of the Year Banquet.
 She served as President of the Alliance of Women Coaches (now WeCOACH) and was a member of the FSU Varsity Club Board of Directors as well as the Side-out Foundation Board of Directors.
 Locally she served as a Commissioner on the Tallahassee/Leon County Commission on the Status of Women and Girls.
 Dr. Reynaud also served as president of the Refuge House Board of Directors, a local domestic and sexual abuse shelter for 4 years and on the board for 10 years.